George M. Abbott taught political science at Okanagan University College at Salmon Arm until his recent election as MLA for Shuswap.

 Bryan D. Palmer is a professor of labour history at Queen's University, Kingston, Ontario.

-Jill Wade is senior tutor in history and fine arts at the Open University, Burnaby, and author of Houses for All.
+Jill Wade is senior tutor in history and fine arts at the Open University, Burnaby, and author of For All.